-A diode is created combining two slightly different layers of semiconducting material.
+A diode is created by combining two slightly different layers of semiconducting material.

 A semiconducting material is usually created using silicon because each silicon atom has four covalent electrons.

-This allows silicon atoms to combine to form stable crystal-like structures where positive and negative charges of each atom is balanced.
+This allows silicon atoms to combine to form stable crystal-like structures.
+The positive and negative charges of each atom are balanced.

 This stability means that the electrons want to stay where they are, rather then move around, which is needed for electric current to flow.

 Thus, silicon is an insulator rather than a conductor.

 In order to give silicon the ability to conduct electricity, impurities must be introduced to its structure.

 This process of introducing impurities is known as doping.